bhoriuchi/bookshelf-factory/README.md

 // define a schema in schemer format
 // in this example survivor.id has the views extended property that defines
 // views that property belongs to. survivor.groups also has the extended
-// property belongsToMany and specifies that the group table will be used
+// property belongsToMany and specifies the model to use for the relationship var schema = {
-// as a junction table
-var schema = {
         survivor: {
             id: {type: c.type.integer, primary: true, increments: true, views: ['summary']},